How type 1 diabetes differs from other types of diabetes

 • Any diabetes diagnosed under 6 months of life is neonatal diabetes and requires genetic testing, because the forms with mutations in the K-ATP channel generally respond to sulfonylureas [4].

-• Reclassification of the diagnosis (LADA, MODY) is increasingly frequent in our days and can radically change the treatment [9].
+• Reclassification of the diagnosis (LADA, MODY) is increasingly frequent nowadays and can radically change the treatment [9].

 You might also be interested in:

-Other pages available in the type 1 diabetes diagnosis and staging domain
+Other pages available in the diagnosis and staging domain of type 1 diabetes

 1. Aamodt KI, Powers AC.
 The pathophysiology, presentation and classification of Type 1 diabetes.
 Diabetes Obes Metab.
 2025;27(Suppl 6):15-27.
 PubMed